dgaydukov/cert-aws/files/sa.md

 AWS-specific parameter types: If you need to pass param as ec2 key name, you can pass it as string, but if this key doesn't exist, you template would be half-created and aborted.
 It would be nice, if aws can first check if the key exists, and after this starts to create stack.
 This is what for aws specific param types.
-If you set param type, not just `string`, but `AWS::EC2::KeyPair::KeyName` cloudformation would first check that the key with such name exists (in region), and only after this would start to create your stack.
+If you set param type, not just `string`, but `AWS::EC2::KeyPair::KeyName`
+CF would first check that the key with such name exists (in region), and only after this would start to create your stack.
 Name of ssh key is not the only one, here is full list of [AWS-specific parameter types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html#aws-specific-parameter-types)

+Internally CF is nothing but a service that parse your JSON/YAML, creates dependency graph and turn it into aws API calls (from bottom to top so dependencies would work).
+CF uses declarative approach, cause you declare how your stack should look like, you are not telling what CF should do to in order to build it (imperative approach).

 ###### IAM
 * In case you have one user who requires access to a specific resource, as a best practice, you should create a new AWS group for that access (in case new user would appear you would just assign him to this group)